yxeGithub/f5-agility-cleanbuild-template/README.rst

 #.
 Open the ``docs/_build/html/index.html`` file on you system in a web browser
 #.
 Edit the ``*.rst`` files as needed for your class
 #.
 Rebuild docs as needed using ``./containthedocs-build.sh``
+#.
+If needed rebuild the docs with the ``./containthedocs-cleanbuild.sh``.
+This will rebuild the static files and make it so you dont have any lingering weirdness.
+I find you have to do this sometimes if you have made massive changes to the repo.

 Converting from Microsoft Word
 ------------------------------